pratiktikande/CLS_Student_Management_System/Readme.md

 # Student Management System (Console Based)

-This is a simple Java console-based project that allows you to manage student records.
+This is a simple Java console-based project that allows you to manage student records.🧑‍💻

 ## Features